spectralcode/OCTproZ/docs/docs/functionality.md

 In this example:

 - The recording was made on **April 27, 2025**, at **15:30:45.123** (3:30 PM and 45.123 seconds).
-- The user-provided filename was `apple1`.
+- The user-provided filename was **apple1**.
 - The file contains **processed** data.

 You also have the option to set a description text, which is saved in a meta file alongside the recording (if save meta information is enabled).
 The meta file contains all the processing and recording settings used at the time of recording.
-This meta file is the same as the settings file that can be saved and loaded through the menu bar (see section [Saving and Loading Settings](#saving-and-loading-settings)).
+This meta file is the same as the settings file that can be saved and loaded through the menu bar (see section [Saving and loading settings](#saving-and-loading-settings)).

 ###Recording parameter